GraphAlchemist/Alchemy/app/scripts/alchemy/Alchemy.coffee.md

         begin: (userConf) ->
             # overide configuration with user inputs
-            @setConf(userConf)

-            if typeof @a.conf.dataSource is 'string'
+            @setConf userConf
+            switch typeof @conf.dataSource
-                d3.json @a.conf.dataSource, @a.startGraph
+                when 'string' then d3.json @a.conf.dataSource, @a.startGraph
-            else if typeof @a.conf.dataSource is 'object'
-                @a.startGraph @a.conf.dataSource
+                when 'object' then @a.startGraph @a.conf.dataSource

             @

         setConf: (userConf) ->